ZhaoZeyu1995/openfst-python-documentation/docs/source/lab2.rst

 >>>     for arc in f.arcs(state):
 >>>          print(state, arc.ilabel, arc.olabel, arc.weight, arc.nextstate)

-In this example, we traverse all the arcs of an FST in a depth-first manner.  **Warning: this code will run forever if an FST has self-loops of cycles!**
+In this example, we traverse all the arcs of an FST in a depth-first manner.  **Warning: this code will run forever if an FST has self-loops or cycles!**

 >>> def traverse_arcs(state):
 >>>     """Traverse every arc leaving a particular state